SomeoneDistant/Captcha-Recognition/README.md

 The `Captcha` class loads captcha images from './sampleCaptchas' as training dataset, processes them to extract binary character segments, generates a mapping between these segments and corresponding characters, and finally identifies characters in new captcha images.

+The `captcha_analyse.ipynb` jupyter notebook shows the steps of captcha analysis with visualization.

 ---

 ## Features